SEO My Website Guru SEO Blog

 • Recent reviews: New posts show current performance.

-• Consistent pace: Weekly reviews beat big monthly bursts.
+• Consistent pace: Weekly reviews beat large monthly bursts.

 • Balanced ratings: High averages with honest detail build trust.

 Testimonials also support local authority when businesses reuse them on service pages.
-Using review language that matches real services helps with relevance, no keyword stuffing needed.
+Matching review language to real services strengthens relevance without forcing keywords.

 AI Summaries and Sentiment Analysis